 2016 was hard

 2016 was hard for a lot of people, I know, and I am no exception.
 My wife and I had to move out of our house unexpectedly and ended up moving five times culminating in buying our first house in the fall.
 I started grad school, which is totally awesome because I am able to get all academic about what really turns me on, organizational development.
 It's also impacted my life in all the ways you'd expect grad school too, especially considering I am still working full time.
 Last year I continued to deal with a derby-related back injury that has caused me to miss work, visit the urgent care, ER, PT, and chiropractor more times than I can count.
 This 2 1/2 year old injury has impacted my quality of life greatly and changed my relationship with the sport.

 The last few months of the year, leading up to the election here in the US and following it, were particularly stressful.
 I'll admit that in many ways I did not cope with that stress in a healthy manner.
-I spent large portions of the end of the year well lubricated.
 I will also admit that I still am not OK.
 I don't think that I am going to be OK for some time because I don't think that my country, the place I live, my community, is OK.
 The state of my country, and the world, has also caused me to reevaluate my priorities and think hard about where I am putting my energy.
 I feel like I have been, like many people, asleep on the job for some time.
 I am putting more real time and energy (read: not just sharing s#@& on Facebook) into fighting for social justice.
 I am attempting to build community around activism in my life.
 I am trying to connect with the people that are near to me and cultivate energy to make an impact.

 With all of this in mind, I've been doing a lot of soul searching.
 I've been coming up with answers to questions like, 'Is roller derby still a significant part of my life?', 'Is this a 'good' place to put my energy?'.